A Wander Guide: Paris

 where to drink

-Les Etages // the word ‘unassuming’ would be almost too bold a word to describe Les Etages.
-It’s so unassuming that we actually thought it was an abandoned building.
-By chance we happened to see a couple going in & decided to chance our arm.
-Inside is a warm little bar full of character.
-Think peeling plaster & exposed brick walls, cozy armchairs, mismatching glasses, quirky lampshades, & hipster-chic bartenders.
+Les Etages // the word ‘unassuming’ is almost too bold a word to describe this spot.
+It’s so unassuming that we actually thought it was an abandoned building, until we happened to see a couple going in and we decided to check it out.
+And thank goodness, because it was so cute inside!
+Peeling plaster and exposed brick walls, cozy armchairs, mismatching glasses, quirky lampshades, and hipster-chic bartenders.
 We were so enamored with the place that we ended up staying for three Aperol spritz’!
-Address: 35 Rue Vieille du Temple, 75004 Paris.
+Address: 35 Rue Vieille du Temple, 75004 Paris

 *2022 UPDATE: sadly, now closed.